Work, study, and live in Washington, D.C.

 - Students will be considered after they have been officially accepted into the Washington Semester Program.

-- After receiving acceptance into the program, students wishing to be considered for financial aid should submit a one-page letter presenting their case for consideration.
+- After receiving acceptance into the program, students wishing to be considered for financial aid will be prompted to submit a one-page letter presenting their case for consideration.
 The case should describe any specific circumstances contributing to his/her financial need and also explain his/her fit for a particular award or generally for receiving scholarship support.

 Additional Pre-Law Scholarship Requirements